Sandra Hazlehurst re-elected as Hastings District Council Mayor

 Preliminary results show Sandra Hazlehurst has been re-elected as Mayor of Hastings.

-Her challenger, Damon Harvey, while unsuccessful in getting the top spot, has been re-elected as a councillor in the Hastings-Havelock North Ward.
+Her challenger, Damon Harvey, while unsuccessful in getting the top job, has been re-elected as a councillor in the Hastings-Havelock North Ward.

 Hazlehurst, who has been Mayor since 2017 when she won a by-election sparked when long-standing Mayor Lawrence Yule stood down to run for parliament, beat Harvey by more than 2,700 votes, with 11,971.
 Harvey won 9,207